den-materials/intro-to-ops/README.md

 __ssh gotcha__

 ssh logs you in as a specifc user.
-Sometimes there's a single user for server, sometimes you log in as yourself.
+Sometimes there's a single user for a server, sometimes you log in as yourself.
 This is often done for logging and permissions.
 In particular, you may only have read only permissions so you might get some new errors that say you can't run a command because you don't have permissions.

+If you can't Google your way out of an issue like this, see if someone on your project can help you.

 #### Independent practice
-Log into an instance find the ``carmen.sandiego`` file.
+Log into the AWS instance the instructor posted in Slack, and find the ``carmen.sandiego`` file.
+Once you find it, raise your hand, and an instructor will check your answer.

 ## SCP
 Since production servers are stripped down machines sometimes you need to transfer files.
 The easiest way to